-Table 13A-1.
-Current and historical area of wetlands in North America and the world ($\times 10^3$ km2).
 Kivinen and Pakarinen also used NRCS soils data (Rieger et al., 1979) for their peatland estimates, but they defined a peatland as having a minimum organic layer thickness of 30 cm, whereas the current U.S. and Canadian soil taxonomies require a 40-cm thickness.
 The original 1979 Alaska soil inventory has been reclassified with current U.S. soil taxonomy (J. Moore, Alaska State Soil Scientist, personal comm.).
 Using the reclassified soil inventory, Alaska has 417,000 km2 of wetlands with a histic modifier that are not Histosols or Histels, indicating significant carbon accumulation in the surface horizons of FWMS wetlands.
 Thus, we conclude that Kivinen and Pakarinen's Alaska peatland area estimate is higher because many Alaskan wetlands have a thin organic horizon that is not deep enough to qualify as a peatland under current soil taxonomy.
 Our smaller peatland area significantly lowers our estimate of carbon pools and fluxes in Alaskan peatlands compared to earlier studies (see Carbon Pools below).
-The area of salt marsh in the conterminous U.S., Canada, and Alaska were taken from Mendelssohn and McKee (2000).
+The area of salt marsh in the conterminous U.S. and Alaska were taken from Alexander et al. (1986) and Hall (1994), respectively, as reported in Mendelssohn and McKee (2000).
 Because these estimates include brackish tidal marshes, they cannot be compared directly to the area of Canadian salt marsh.
-Compilations of tidal freshwater tidal wetland area are difficult to find, but there is approximately 1,640 km2 on the east coast of the U.S. (Odum et al., 1984) and 470 km2 on the U.S. Gulf Coast (Field et al., 1991).
-Although some freshwater tidal wetlands are forested, this total was added to the tidal marsh area for the conterminous U.S. Mangrove area was also taken from Mendelssohn and McKee (2000), and is similar to an estimate by Lugo and Snedaker (1974).
-The original area of tidal wetlands in the conterminous U.S. was based on the NWI (Dahl 2000), which we considered to be the most defensible estimate available.
-However, 'original' here only refers to the 1950s, so it is almost certain that the actual original tidal wetland area in the conterminous U.S. was larger than our estimate based on a 7.7% loss of area (Valiela et al., 2001).
-By comparison, Valiela et al. (2001) estimated a loss of 31% of mangrove area in the U.S. from 1958 to 1982 based on the difference in two independent estimates.
-We assumed that the original area of Alaskan tidal wetlands was similar to the current area because there has been relatively little development pressure in Alaska.
-We arbitrarily used a global loss of 25% for tidal marshes outside North America.
+The historical area of tidal wetlands in the conterminous U.S. was based on the NWI (Dahl, 2000), but 'historical' here only refers to the 1950s as we could not find earlier estimates.
+It is almost certain that historical salt marsh area in the conterminous U.S. was larger than our estimate.
+We made the reasonable assumption that the historical area of Alaskan tidal wetlands was similar to the current area.
+The area of freshwater tidal marshes was not included.
 A regular national inventory of Canada's wetlands has not been undertaken, although wetland area has been mapped by ecoregion (National Wetlands Working Group, 1988).
 Extensive recent effort has gone into mapping Canadian peatlands (Tarnocai, 1998; Tarnocai et al., 2005).
-We calculated the current area of mineral-soil wetlands as the difference between total wetland area and peatland area in National
+We calculated the current area of mineral-soil wetlands as the difference between total wetland area and peatland area in National Wetland Working Group (1988).
+Historical FWMS wetland area was obtained from Rubec (1996).